 Unfortunately, sales of the model are disappointing.
 Because of the profit slump, Daimler has been seeking to drop the X-Class and reduce costs.

 In February 2019, the company gave up the plans to produce the pickup for South America at a Renault-Nissan factory in Argentina.

 Earlier this month, Daimler once again cut its profit forecast to redirect more money for solving other matters, such as the diesel emissions regulatory issue and recalls related to Takata airbags.

-Being a part of Dailmer-Renault-Nissan cooperation, the Mercedes-Benz X-Class shares the platform with the Nissan Navara and Renault Alaskan.
-Currently the automaker builds it at Nissan’s plant in Barcelona, Spain.
+Being a part of Daimler-Renault-Nissan cooperation, the Mercedes-Benz X-Class shares the platform with the Nissan Navara and Renault Alaskan.
+Currently, the automaker builds it at Nissan’s plant in Barcelona, Spain.

-Last year only 16,700 units of the X Class were globally sold, excluding North America, where the model is not marketed, and including Europe, South Africa and Australia.
-Well, such level of sales leaves much to be desired.
+Last year only 16,700 units of the X Class were globally sold, excluding North America, where the model is not marketed, and including Europe, South Africa, and Australia.
+Well, such a level of sales leaves much to be desired.

 Source: Automotive News